 When you first discover small lines or wrinkles growing under your eyes, you immediately get unsettled.
 Those once-smooth under-eye areas suddenly develop creases, leaving you wondering if it's time for some help.
-Should you use Botox to smooth out those lines, or would fillers be a better way to restore lost volume?
+Should you use Botox or fillers for under eye wrinkles, or would another treatment be a better way to restore lost volume?

-With so much conflicting information online and innumerable 'Botox on eyelids before and after' photographs circulating, selecting the appropriate treatment can be difficult.
+With so much conflicting information online and innumerable 'botox under eyes before and after' photographs circulating, selecting the appropriate treatment can be difficult.

-This guide will explain all you need to know about under eyes wrinkles — botox or filler, including what causes them and which treatment is best for you.
+This guide will explain all you need to know about under eyes wrinkles — botox or fillers for under eye wrinkles, including what causes them and which treatment is best for you.
 Read on!

 Understanding Undereye Wrinkles